Health Benefits Vegan Diet: A Talk with Dr. Neal Barnard

 (4) Brown rice, a good source of fiber and protein.
 Brown rice is easily digested and it provides healthy complex carbohydrates which give people energy without producing a huge spike in blood sugar levels.

-We are so grateful to Dr. Barnard for sharing this valuable information with the Yummy Plants community!
+I am so grateful to Dr. Barnard for sharing this valuable information with the Yummy Plants community!

 For more information about Dr. Neal Barnard, his research and his many books including Foods That Fight Pain, Breaking the Food Seduction, and 21-Day Weight Loss Kickstart: Boost Metabolism, Lower Cholesterol, and Dramatically Improve Your Health, visit: https://www.nealbarnard.org.